typesense/typesense-website/docs-site/content/guide/ranking-and-relevance.md

 ### Default Ranking Order

-When you don't provide a `sort_by` parameter to your search request, the documents will be ranked on the text match score and default sorting field values specified in the collection's schema:
+When you don't provide a `sort_by` parameter to your search request, the documents will be ranked first on the _text_match score, then default sorting field values specified in the collection's schema, and if not specified the document insertion order:

 ```
-sort_by=_text_match:desc,default_sorting_field:desc
+sort_by=_text_match:desc,default_sorting_field:desc,document_insertion_order:desc
 ```

 ## Strict Ordering or Hard Sorting